barathRamashankar02/Movie-scripts-RAG/README.md

    3. Once the application is running, the application should open in your browser if not opened then provide the local URL (http://127.0.0.1:7860) in your web browser.

    ## Note
    This is a project i did for my own learning process.
-If you find any mistakes or upgrades that are necessary kindly ping me, Thank You.
+If you find any mistakes or upgrades that are necessary kindly email me, Thank You.